ognjetina/jsonApp/README.md

 # jsonApp

-This app was made to hould our json data for app tests or something similar on our local server.
+This is a RESTful app that holds json files in memory.<br>
-Take in mind that jsons are in memory so if the server shuts down jsons will be lost!
+Keep in mind that if you stop the server all jsons are lost.

 Run:
   <ul>